For most of my life, I was never an avid reader. I tolerated reading, yes. But when it came to fun, books? Well, they’d always been a last resort.

 Reading can transport you into another time and place.
 When buried in a good book, it can often feel like you’re breaking bread with the writer who’s telling the story.
 It’s as if he or she has chosen you, and only you, as his or her close and trusted confidant.

-One of the best books I’ve read this year was When Breath Becomes Air by Paul Kalanithi.
+One of the best books I read in 2019 was When Breath Becomes Air by Paul Kalanithi.
 It’s a memoir written by a young man who had a promising career in medicine and neuroscience.
 Sadly, his bright future was cut short in his mid-thirties after learning he had Stage IV lung cancer.

 “I began to realize that coming in such close contact with my own mortality had changed both nothing and everything,” Kalanithi wrote.
 “Before my cancer was diagnosed, I knew that someday I would die, but I didn’t know when.
 After the diagnosis, I knew that someday I would die, but I didn’t know when.
 But now I knew it acutely.
 The problem wasn’t really a scientific one.
 The fact of death is unsettling.
 Yet there is no other way to live.”